PimDeWitte/pde-engine/README.md

   sin(x)**2 + cos(x)**2  →  1 (trigonometric identity)
 ```

-This reduction is crucial - without it, the search space would be intractable even at moderate depths.
+This reduction is crucial - without it, the search space quickly becomes intractable

 ## Quick Start